 The Robusta beans are found around the world but are mostly planted and cultivated in Asia.
 Although they are considered bitter and acidic they are not considered poor in taste, in fact some of the best espressos are made from Robusta beans.
 Sumatra and Komodo supply some of the best Robusta beans which are roasted into exquisite coffees, such as Java and Kona.
 These gourmet coffees fetch top prices and are exceptionally flavored.
 There are many other coffee bean varietals that are grown around the world; however, most coffees are made from the Arabic bean, the Robusta bean or a blend of the two.
 The biggest distinction is within the bean variety and is based on where it is grown and how it is roasted, other factors that coffee lovers have to understand in order to choose the perfect coffee

 Types of Coffee Beans

-Types of coffee beans.
 The two main types of coffee beans are Coffee Arabica and Coffee Robusta.
 People also use a blend of both beans.
-Both types of coffee beans taste differently depending on where and how they are grown.
+Both types of coffee bean taste differently depending on where and how they are grown.
 What is the difference in Coffee Robusta versus Coffee Arabica?
 Do types of coffee beans used make a difference?

 The Coffea Arabica bush is grown all around the world and is the bean that over seventy percent of all coffee beverages are made from.
 The Arabica bean is a highly flavorful bean that contains less caffeine than the Canephor coffee bean.
 The different growing regions of the Arabic bean create different flavors in the bean.